energyexplorer-datasets/fr-boundaries/README.md

-# energyexplorer-datasets/fr-boundaries
+# fr-boundaries

 Administrative boundaries used in the EnergyExplorer.org project

-This repository uses GIT-LFS to store large files.
-You may need to install it.
-See https://git-lfs.com/

 ## Content